Mapúa Cardinals basketball

 The Mapúa Cardinals basketball program represents Mapúa University (MU) in men's basketball as a member of the National Collegiate Athletic Association (Philippines) (NCAA).
 The Mapúa Cardinals are one of the three NCAA seniors' basketball teams in Intramuros.

 History

 Originally as the Mapúa Institute of Technology (MIT), the Cardinals are named after the Major League Baseball team St. Louis Cardinals.
-The Cardinals have won six NCAA titles, the first in 1949, and the latest in 1991.
+The Cardinals have won six NCAA titles, the first in 1949, and the latest in 2024.
 Atoy Co won the NCAA MVP award in 1971, and would later coach the team in the 21st century.
-Freddie Hubalde won the NCAA MVP award in 1973, and will be team mate of Co in the grand-slam winning 1983 Crispa Redmanizers team.
+Freddie Hubalde won the NCAA MVP award in 1973, and will be teammate of Co in the grand-slam winning 1983 Crispa Redmanizers team.
 Alvin Patrimonio then played for the Cardinals from 1983 to 1986, becoming NCAA MVP in his final two seasons with MIT.

+In 1981, the Cardinals won their third title led by Leo Isaac who was voted MVP for the 1981 NCAA Men's Basketball Championship.

+In 1990 the Cardinals coached by Joel Banal won their fourth championship, their first since 1981, beating the San Sebastian Stags.
+The team was led by Kevin Ramas, Benny Cheng and Randy Alcantara.

-In 1991, the Cardinals coached by Joel Banal won its last title off a go-ahead shot by Benny Cheng against the San Beda Red Lions.
+In 1991, the Cardinals won their first and only back to back titles off a go-ahead shot by Benny Cheng against the San Beda Red Lions.